 LMI data powered by LMI for All

 - You can study full time or part time for a qualification, such as a National Certificate (NC), Higher National Certificate (HNC), Higher National Diploma (HND) Civil Engineering, or an approved Scottish Vocational Qualification (SVQ) such as Construction Site Supervision (Construction): Building and Civil Engineering at SCQF Level 7.

-- You can also train through a Modern Apprenticeship in Construction: Civil Engineering at SCQF Level 6 with an employer or training organisation.
+- You can also train through a Modern Apprenticeship in Construction Technical (Building and Civil Engineering) at SCQF Level 6 with an employer or training organisation.
 The apprenticeship includes a combination of on the job and off the job training.

 - Studying for a Foundation Apprenticeship while in fifth and sixth year at school could give you entry to an HNC or HND in Civil Engineering.
 It may also give entry to second year of the Modern Apprenticeship in Construction: Civil Engineering.
 For entry you would require 3 subjects at National 5 including English and Maths.
 You would be expected to have Higher Maths by the end of sixth year.